 Baptism – The Sacrament of Belonging

-At the heart of life in our parish, and indeed the Church, is the sacrament of Baptism.
+At the heart of life in our parish, and the Church, is the Sacrament of Baptism.
 It is through this gift from God that we are united with each other and with our Lord.
-This is how we become members of the body of Christ.

-We have a process for how we baptise children at Cathedral parish.
-All parents and godparents are asked to attend a Baptism class in preparation for celebrating this wonderful event.
-It is important that parents and godparents understand the teaching of the Church and the significance for the child of this special sacrament.
+We have a process for how we baptise children at Cathedral Parish.
+All parents and godparents are asked to attend a baptism class, this helps the parents to understand more fully the teaching of the Church and the significance for the child of this special sacrament.

 For adults wishing to be baptised the parish from time to time runs our Journey to Faith programme known as the Order of Christian Initiation for Adults (OCIA).
 This course of instruction consists of a series of weekly meetings usually over a nine month period.
 The adult enquirer should be regularly attending Sunday Mass for at least twelve months prior to beginning this course.